 Officer, another person injured after vehicle ran stop sign Monday morning

-BATON ROUGE - A Baton Rouge Police officer and another person were dragged out of a burning BRPD car Monday morning.
+BATON ROUGE - A Baton Rouge Police officer and a prisoner were dragged out of a burning BRPD car after a wreck Monday morning.

 A Baton Rouge Police Department spokesperson said the crash happened at the corner of East Harrison Street and Thomas Delpit Drive before 8 a.m.
 Officers said another car ran a stop sign and the BRPD vehicle hit the other car in the intersection.